-The Canadian Association of Women in Construction offers a financial bursaries to female students in post-secondary institutions who aspire to careers in construction.
+The Canadian Association of Women in Construction offers financial bursaries to female students in post-secondary institutions who aspire to careers in construction.
 For more information, visit the CAWIC website.
-The deadline to apply is April 30, 2017.
+The deadline to apply is May 30, 2017.

 Lucy Morrison Bursary

 IODE Ontario offers a general bursary to all undergraduate students in Ontario colleges in universities on the basis of financial need.
 Applicants must have completed at least one full year of study at an approved university or college and studying at an accredited post-secondary institution in Ontario and must be a Canadian citizen.
 The IODE Lucy Morrison Bursary is awarded throughout the year (there is no deadline).
 More information and the application can be found at IODE Ontario.

 Through the Chaney-Ensign Bursary Fund, the Hamilton Community Foundation provides modest educational bursaries to students who demonstrate serious financial need and who completed their high school requirements in publicly-funded secondary schools located in the City of Hamilton.
 Students must be in attendance at an approved college or university in Canada.
 This bursary fund is generally intended to assist students enrolled in full-time undergraduate studies, although part-time studies may be considered.
 The application can be downloaded from the link below, or is available from the Financial Aid & Awards office upon request.
 The deadline to submit completed applications to the Financial Aid & Awards office is October 1 (Fall Semester) or February 1 (Winter Semester).
 Applications will be reviewed by the Manager, Financial Aid & Awards, and forwarded to the Hamilton Community Foundation for a final decision.
 For more information and the application, visit Hamilton Community Foundation.